You don't have to be a rocket scientist to figure out properly inflated tires will improve your gas mileage and make your tires last longer.

 According to the Department of Energy, under inflated tires can waste up to 3.3% of your fuel costs.

-You already spend enough money at the gas station why pay more?
-The costs can really add-up over time, since the shut-off times are short and the gauge is never accurate.
+You already spend enough money at the gas station why pay more for air?
+The costs can really add-up over time, especially since gas-station air compressor shut-off times are short and the gauges are never accurate.

 Gas station air is dirty and filled with moisture that can lead to premature failure of the TPMS (tire pressure monitor sensor).
 The dirt and moisture will also degrade metal wheels and rubber tires, which can be a dangerous combination not to mention costing you a lot of money down the line.